shamim0754/Grails3/readme.md

     }
 }
 ```
+runs app again and click hellowrorldcontroller link under availabla controller

 ### Static Scaffolding ###
-To get started quickly with Grails it is often useful to use a feature called Scaffolding to generate the skeleton of an application.Static Scaffolding means manually generate all parts like controller,domain,view,CRUD logic etc
+To get started quickly with Grails it is often useful to use a feature called Scaffolding to generate the skeleton of an application.Static Scaffolding means manually generate all parts like controller,domain,view,CRUD logic etc.Describe following how to create app by static scaffolding way.

 ### Domain ###
 Domain is used to representation of app data<br>